1946–47 Cleveland Rebels season

 The 1946–47 Cleveland Rebels season was the first and only season of the Cleveland Rebels of the Basketball Association of America (BAA/NBA).
-Their record was 30-30.
+Their record was 30-30, which was good enough to make it to the first ever BAA/NBA Playoffs ever held, though they would be eliminated in the first round by the New York Knickerbockers.
 Head coach Dutch Dehnert was fired by the team on February 12, 1947, and replaced by Roy Clifford.
+Despite them being a competitive, albeit average, team in the BAA, the Rebels were the first of the four inaugural BAA teams to fold operations following the conclusion of this season due to the team's owner stating high losses for the team's operations.